-Our research shows the grave crimes committed against the Rohingya people were not the actions of a few rogue soldiers or units, but part of a tightly controlled operation, involving members of the military and Border Guard Police at all levels.
+Our research shows the grave crimes committed against the Rohingya people were not the actions of a few rogue soldiers or units, but part of a tightly controlled operation, involving members of the military at all levels.
 Responsibility for these crimes extends to the very top of the chain of command – so too must justice and accountability.

-The Rohingya still living in Rakhine State do so under an apartheid state and continue to face systematic denial of their rights to:
+The Rohingya still living in Rakhine State do so under an apartheid state and continue to face systematic denial of their rights.

 Australia is complicit in the violence against and repression of the Rohingya people – quietly funding the Mynamar military while forces continue to commit crimes against humanity.

 The US and a number of countries in the European Union have taken steps to sanction senior military leaders, while the UK has cut ties all together.

 Thousands of Rohingya women in Bangladesh’s refugee camps are the survivors of a campaign of systematic sexual violence by the Myanmar military.

 They don’t have access to the help they desperately need because the international community has failed to fund adequate services.
 These women need access to psychological and social support, as well as sexual and reproductive health care, so they can rebuild the lives they deserve.

 The Australian government can provide funding through the humanitarian program to ensure survivors of sexual violence have access to psychosocial support and sexual and reproductive health services.

 Survivors of the Myanmar military’s crimes have no access to justice.
 Myanmar’s justice system fails consistently to prosecute the perpetrators of crimes, and impunity for human rights violations is rife.

 The brutal crimes of the Myanmar military must be referred to the International Criminal Court and the perpetrators held to account.
 As a member of the Human Rights Council, the Australian Government has the power to put these crimes on the international agenda.Close